 - A number of objects exist that were taken out of later prototypes and the final, such as an elevator that's operated by standing on a switch.

-- Act 3 is always in the Good Future regardless of whether or not you destroyed both robot transporters, albeit with the music from the Bad Future.
+- Act 3 is always in the Good Future regardless of whether you destroyed both robot transporters, albeit with the Bad Future music.

 - You cannot pause the game for some reason.